-- b.
-A student must have a 2.0 GPA in a discipline for it to be recorded as a minor. - Courses designed as support courses for a major or a maximum of 3 courses (up to 12 credits) required by a major may constitue part of a minor in a second discipline.
+- 1. At least 3 courses (9 12 credits) to be used toward a minor must have been taken at Mount Saint Mary College. - 2.
+A student must have a 2.0 GPA in a discipline for it to be recorded as a minor. - A maximum of 3 support courses outside the major's discipline (up to 12 credits) may constitute part of a minor in a second discipline.
+Courses that are not defined as support courses may not be shared between major and minor.